H-index: Input data

 The h-index can be manually determined by using citation databases or using automatic tools.
 Subscription-based databases such as Scopus and the Web of Science provide automated calculators.
-From July 2011 Google have provided an automatically calculated h-index and i10-index within their own Google Scholar profile.
+From July 2011 Google has provided an automatically calculated h-index and i10-index within its own Google Scholar profile.
 In addition, specific databases, such as the INSPIRE-HEP database can automatically calculate the h-index for researchers working in high energy physics.

 Each database is likely to produce a different h for the same scholar, because of different coverage.
 A detailed study showed that the Web of Science has strong coverage of journal publications, but poor coverage of high impact conferences.
 Scopus has better coverage of conferences, but poor coverage of publications prior to 1996; Google Scholar has the best coverage of conferences and most journals (though not all), but like Scopus has limited coverage of pre-1990 publications.
 The exclusion of conference proceedings papers is a particular problem for scholars in computer science, where conference proceedings are considered an important part of the literature.
-Google Scholar has been criticized for producing "phantom citations," including gray literature in its citation counts, and failing to follow the rules of Boolean logic when combining search terms.
+Google Scholar has been criticized for producing "phantom citations", including gray literature in its citation counts, and failing to follow the rules of Boolean logic when combining search terms.
 For example, the Meho and Yang study found that Google Scholar identified 53% more citations than Web of Science and Scopus combined, but noted that because most of the additional citations reported by Google Scholar were from low-impact journals or conference proceedings, they did not significantly alter the relative ranking of the individuals.
 It has been suggested that in order to deal with the sometimes wide variation in h for a single academic measured across the possible citation databases, one should assume false negatives in the databases are more problematic than false positives and take the maximum h measured for an academic.